Lomray-Software/react-native-responsive/README.md

 ## Why is this library useful?
 For the layout to look the same proportions on any device, we can’t just use pixel values for padding and sizes.

 The best way is to convert pixels to screen percentages.

+Only in this case will each element of the design look in the same proportions, regardless of how wide or elongated the device’s screen is.

 There is also a built-in ability to set styles for different orientations conveniently.

 ## How it works?
 We most often know the dimensions of the device on which the design was made (for example, in Figma).